-- Stars and Planets
+- Stars and Constellations

-Star: Some celestial bodies are very big and hot.
+Some celestial bodies are very big and hot.
 They are made up of gases.
 They have their own heat and light.
 A celestial body which emits its own heat and light is called a star.
 The sun is an example of star.
 The light from a star appears to be flickering.
 This is called twinkling of star.

-The sun is near to us, so it looks very big.
+The sun is close to us, so it looks very big.
 All other stars are very far from us, so they look like tiny dots.
 You know that things appear smaller when they are away from us.

 Stars are only visible during night.
 During daytime, we are unable to see stars because of sunlight.

 Ursa Major or Big Bear is one such constellation.
 Ursa Minor or Small Bear is a constellation which looks like Ursa Major but is smaller in size.
-Ursa Minor is called Saptrishi in Hindi.
+Ursa Major is called Saptrishi (Seven Sages) in Hindi.
 There are seven main stars in this constellation.
 Both the constellations look like ladle and hence are called Big Dipper and Small Dipper.
 You can easily recognize them by taking help from an elder in your family.
 You can also locate the Pole Star with the help of these constellations.

 The Pole Star always appears in the north when seen from the northern hemisphere.
 Its position remains the same throughout the night and never changes.
 During ancient days, sailors and caravans used the Pole Star to find directions during night.

 Difference Between Star and Planet

-|Emits its own light.||Planet does not have its own light.
+- A star emites its own light but a planet does not have its own light.

-Satellite: Some celestial bodies keep on moving around a planet.
+Some celestial bodies keep on moving around a planet.
 They are called satellites.
 The moon is the only satellite of the earth.
 Now-a-days, there are many man-made satellites in the sky.
 These satellites are used for different purposes.

-Some Uses of Man-made Satellites:
+Some Uses of Man-made Satellites